connormurray7/datastructures-algorithms/README.md

-Refreshing knowledge of data structures and algorithms by implementing them while going through The Algorithm Design Manual by *Skiena*
+###Introduction

-Written in Python and C++
+Collection of data structures and algorithms written in C++ and Python.

-Python iteration of the implementations are complete, C++ still a WIP.
+Mainly for refreshing knowledge of data structures and algorithms by implementing them while going through The Algorithm Design Manual by *Skiena*.